kwei-zhang/CourseHub/README.md

 ## **Features**
--   **Structured Metadata File Storage:** Each learning resource (e.g., PDF, slides, video) will include structured metadata such as title, course code, topic, instructor, upload date, and tags.
-This enables efficient filtering, categorization, and search functionality.
+-   **Structured Resource Storage:** Each learning resource stores core metadata including title, course code, content type, visibility policy, uploader, and tags.
+Users can browse resources by course and search by title or tag.
--   **Role-Based Access Control (RBAC):** Users will be assigned roles (Instructor, Teaching Assistant, Student) with clearly defined permissions.
-Instructors can upload, edit, and delete resources; TAs may manage selected content; students can view and download permitted materials.
-Authorization logic will be enforced at the API layer.
+-   **Role-Based Access Control (RBAC):** The implemented user-facing roles are **Student**, **Instructor**, and **Admin**.
+Students can view and download resources available to them, instructors can upload and manage course resources, and admins can manage platform-wide resources, courses, announcements, and monitoring data.
+The backend also includes policy handling for TA-scoped resource visibility, and authorization is enforced at the API layer and in backend service checks.
--   **Cloud Deployment:** The application will be containerized using Docker and deployed on DigitalOcean.
-Kubernetes will be used for container orchestration, enabling scalable, resilient, and managed deployment of backend services, frontend components, and supporting infrastructure.
+-   **Cloud Deployment:** The application is containerized with Docker and supports both local orchestration with Docker Compose and cloud deployment on DigitalOcean Kubernetes, including ingress-based routing and autoscaling for selected services.
--   **Monitoring:** Monitoring will be implemented using **DigitalOcean’s monitoring and alerting services** in combination with Kubernetes-native tools.
-Metrics such as CPU usage, memory consumption, pod health, and application performance will be tracked through dashboards to ensure system reliability and availability.
+-   **Monitoring and Operational Visibility:** The platform includes built-in monitoring for request traffic, latency, database performance, incident reporting, backup status, and service health checks.
+These metrics are exposed through the admin monitoring dashboard, while DigitalOcean dashboards can be used for infrastructure-level observation.
 -   **Security Enhancements**
     -   Enforced **HTTPS** for encrypted communication.
-    -   Secure **secrets management** for database credentials and API keys using environment variables or a cloud secrets manager.
+    -   Secret-based configuration for database credentials, object storage credentials, and service tokens.
-    -   Container security best practices during deployment.
+    -   Role-checked API access for protected routes and administrative operations.
--   **Persistent Data Storage & Backup and Recovery Strategy**
+-   **Persistent Data Storage & Backup Strategy**
-    -   **PostgreSQL** database for storing user accounts, metadata, access logs, and permissions.
+    -   **PostgreSQL** database for storing user accounts, metadata, access logs, permissions, and operational records.
-    -   Automated database backups scheduled regularly with backups stored in secure cloud object storage.
+    -   Automated database backups scheduled with a Kubernetes CronJob and uploaded to secure cloud object storage.
-    -   Clear recovery procedure to restore the system from backup in case of failure and periodic testing of backup integrity to ensure recoverability.
+    -   Backup run status is recorded and exposed through the system monitoring interface.

 ## User Guide
 This section provides detailed instruction on how to use the basic functions of LRMS for the 3 different types of accounts (Student, Instructor, Admin).